(Full time / Part time) 2022 start

 Study abroad and work placements

-You will have the opportunity to gain four months industry experience in the UK with companies such as Network Rail and AECOM at the end of your Masters course.
-After a competitive application process, paid placements are offered from September to December at the end of your studies.
+You’ll have the opportunity to gain four or twelve months industry experience in the UK with companies such as Network Rail and AECOM at the end of your Masters course.

 Some of the employers and the job titles of previous placement students are listed below:

-- Stantec (Transport Consultant)
+- Transport Consultant, Stantec

 The scheme is open to all Masters students, including those on a student visa, within the Institute for Transport Studies.
-Placements aren’t guaranteed.